|

 do the mystics say about prophecy?
 What about Biblical predictions of the

-through the various social crises of the centuries, all the mystics have
+experiences through the various social crises of the centuries, all of the

 lifestyle.
 No matter what the particular crisis